msakuta/sieve-of-eratosthenes/README.md

 # How Fast is Golang? | Sieve of Eratosthenes

-This repository houses some code used to demonstrate the speed improvement of Golang over Python, as featured in [this Medium article](https://medium.com/@8F3E/how-fast-is-golang-135c658205eb).
+This repository houses some code used to demonstrate the speed improvement of Rust over Golang, as featured in [this Medium article](https://medium.com/@alistairisrael/how-fast-is-rust-655f6dd90ff8).

 ## Getting Started